-The peak of the COVID-19 outbreak is certainly no time to talk about legal responsibility.
-Instead, it’s a time to focus on short term and long-term health.
+The peak of the COVID-19 outbreak was certainly no time to talk about legal responsibility.
+Instead, it was a time to focus on short term and long-term health.
 Simple precautions, like frequent handwashing and avoiding unnecessary travel, make a big difference.
 Focusing on things like exercise and nutrition makes your body more resistant to the next illness outbreak.

-But eventually, legal responsibility will have to be addressed.
+But eventually, legal responsibility has to be addressed.
 If the outbreak began in the United States, there would probably be a fact-finding commission and a financial compensation system for victims.
 However, since the outbreak started overseas, these things might not happen.

 That’s where the aggressive New York coronavirus lawyers at Napoli Shkolnik step in.
 Our attorneys are not afraid to take on big companies and ask tough questions.
 Furthermore, we fight for compensation if you contracted an illness because of someone else’s negligence.
 There is an old saying in the law that where there is a wrong, there is a remedy.
 At Napoli Shkolnik, we live by that maxim.